 This collection consists of the papers of Margaret Eugenia Wilson, Barnard class of 1929.

 The Margaret Holland Papers includes correspondence, handbooks, publications, and clippings from Margaret Holland's time as Barnard College's Physical Education Department Chair and materials from after her retirement.

 The collection consists of photographs, clippings, and educational documents from the life of Margaret Wadds, Barnard class of 1931.
 It consists primarily of travel and snapshot photography, as well as older photographs and clippings from her childhood and early life.

-This collection is comprised of four notebooks created by Marion Haskell during the years 1910-1913 when she was between the ages of 11 and 13.
+This collection is comprised of four notebooks created by Marion Haskell (Barnard class of 1921) during the years 1910-1913 when she was between the ages of 11 and 13.

 Marion Shaycoft (1917-2014, Barnard class of 1938) was an education researcher from Brooklyn, New York who specialized in testing, statistics, and sampling.
 The contents of the Marion Shaycoft Papers include academic records, personal history materials, and sample test forms that she designed.